-- Advocate for the appropriation of remaining Cap and Trade funds from FY 15-16 auction revenues and a portion FY 16-17 funds for local level projects. - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
+- Advocate for the appropriation of remaining Cap and Trade funds from FY 16-17 auction revenues and a portion FY 16-17 funds for local level projects. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Oppose the use of the California Communities Environmental Health Screening Tool (CalEnviroScreen) to identify "disadvantaged communities" for the purposes of allocating Capand-Trade funds. - The CalEnviroScreen tool is flawed and excludes many rural communities that would be included as "disadvantaged" under other methodologies (such as the one outlined in the Public Resources Code). - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
 The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission. - Support the long-term reauthorization of the State and Federal Payment-in-lieu-of-taxes program, which provides payments to local governments that help, offset losses in property taxes due to non-taxable State and Federal lands within their boundaries. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting.